pac4j/pac4j/documentation/blog/openid_federation_with_pac4j_and_cas.md

 }
 ```

-The configuration is a little more complicated here.
+The configuration is a more complicated here.

-We define a global JWKS for the RP used for the `private_key_jwt` authentication method:
+We define a global JWKS for the RP that is also used for the `private_key_jwt` authentication method:

 ```java
     final var rpJwks = config.getRpJwks();